whateverisnottaken/RAG_benchmark/README.md

 # RAG_benchmark
-This is a public benchmark repository for evaluating RAG tools.
+This is a benchmark for evaluating RAG tools, for both general tasks and comprehensive tasks.
 # How To Use
 ## Step 1:
 Make sure you have Python >= 3.8 on your device.